 School closure decisions will normally be made before 6:00 a.m. the day of closure.
 This allows weather conditions to be monitored overnight to avoid unnecessary closures.
 Closure decisions will only be made the night before if conditions are known with a high degree of certainty and warrant closure.
 Parents should establish contingency plans for possible closures throughout the school year regardless of the season.

-Emergency and closing information is also available through the following sources:
+Emergency and closing information are also available through the following sources:

 - School and District websites

 - WGN’s Emergency Closings website

 - Mass media including major radio and TV sources

 Whenever a decision is made to cancel school or alter the school day, it is based on the general safety conditions for all students and staff.
 The District recognizes that conditions may vary for each individual student or family.
 As stated in the introductory paragraph, if school is open and you feel it is unsafe to send your child to school, please contact the school office and the student will be given an excused absence.